digbangbang/Qwen2-vl-sft/README.md

 This repository contains a project I completed during my internship at meituan.

 Specifically, it performs SFT on Qwen2-vl, uses internal company data, that is fine-tunes Qwen2-vl for downstream tasks (labeling).
 It takes about **1100 A100 GPU hours**.
-Therefore, I used 2 nodes, 8 A100s per node to conduct the experiment, which lasted 2 days and 20 hours.
+Therefore, I used 2 nodes, 8 A100s per node to conduct the experiment, which lasted 2 days and 20 hours. *Update: I tested 8 nodes, 8A100s per node, and cost 20h to complete the experiments.*

 *⭐️It is tested on a dedicated dataset and can outperform GPT-4o.*